Skip links

 These are just a few examples of the types of issues that haunt incubators and why they need support.

 Our member base consists of diverse incubators and accelerators, varying in focus, experience, and the entrepreneurs they support.
 Some work with refugee and migrant entrepreneurs focused on livelihood creation, others support slow-growth enterprises often overlooked by VC investors, while others assist high-growth startups seeking significant capital.
-These organizations range from well-established entities with over a decade of experience to newer incubators just a few years into their journey.
+These organisations range from well-established entities with over a decade of experience to newer incubators just a few years into their journey.

-In this process these incubators have many dilemmas –
+In this process, these incubators have many dilemmas –

 “Can I share about this?
 If I do, how will others take it and will they see this as my incubator’s weakness and not be supportive?”

-“I want to validate that my diagnosis about issues facing the incubator, is indeed right| I know what to do about it, but how will I get funded to solve this?”
+“I want to validate that my diagnosis about issues facing the incubator is indeed right.
+I know what to do about it, but how will I get funded to solve this?”

-“ I am neck deep in operations and the day to day fires.
+“ I am neck deep in operations and the day-to-day fires.
 How do I find time and space to address these important and critical issues?”

 And that’s why it really becomes an investor’s impact.
 Something that investors will be proud to have supported and solved.
 This is exactly what donors such as the Lemelson Foundation and Argidius Foundation have done over the last many years.
-I am certain that their journeys with incubators, accelerators and ESOs have been mutually impactful.
+I am certain that their journeys with incubators, accelerators, and ESOs have been mutually impactful.

 How did Pollinate Impact Address this Dilemma?

 Pollinate Impact, in the way it’s structured – a member-led network of incubators in Africa and Asia – is inherently unique to the impact incubation sector.
 Our goal is to transform the industry by bringing together this community with the chief goal of breaking free from the day-to-day ‘hamster wheel‘ and to approach their challenges from a strategic and empowered perspective.
-Their unique sense of individual purpose will be complimented by a shared purpose to mature the incubation industry and deepen its efficacy, as we shift mindsets from a “me” to “we” mentality.
+Their unique sense of individual purpose will be complemented by a shared purpose to mature the incubation industry and deepen its efficacy, as we shift mindsets from a “me” to “we” mentality.

-One of the many ways we are working to transform the system is by providing one-on-one, executive level, coaching for our members.
-We launched our Growth Guidance Program in 2024 with the intention to…
+One of the many ways we are working to transform the system is by providing one-on-one, executive-level coaching for our members.

-(1) Gain a deep, intimate understanding of the unique challenges faced by each member incubator
+1. Gain a deep, intimate understanding of the unique challenges faced by each member incubator,

-(2) Design and deliver tailored solutions to address one or more of these challenges.
+2. Design and deliver tailored solutions to address one or more of these challenges.
 Potential solutions included a fundraising strategy, an HR development plan, refining governance structures, and creating a CEO succession plan, amongst others

-(3) Provide guidance through close collaboration with the CEO or leadership team of the member incubator
+3. Provide guidance through close collaboration with the CEO or leadership team of the member incubator

 Among our participants, the majority (94%) are either based in Africa or have ties to the region.
 There is more female gender representation, with a 53/47 split between female and male participants.
 In terms of professional experience, the majority of participants (47%) have 11-19 years of work experience, with 29% having more than 20 years and 6% under 10 years.